Skip to content

 class HookHandler:

-"""Handler for migration hooks.
+"""Handler for application hooks.

 def __init__(